TurboVNC/buildscripts/README.md

 [Visual Studio 2015 Community Edition](https://visualstudio.microsoft.com), but
 any reasonably modern version of Visual C++ and the Windows SDK should work.

-Install all other software necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDKs for Visual C++ should be installed in their default locations.
+Install all other software necessary to build a 64-bit version of TurboVNC.
+(The 64-bit libjpeg-turbo SDK for Visual C++ should be installed in its default location.
 Refer to **BUILDING.md** for more information.)

 Build Procedure